SuperOfficeDocs/contribution/how-to-create-tutorial.md

   title:  Tutorial - Learn how to create an Online CRM application.
   description: In this tutorial, you'll learn how to create an application that connects to your SuperOffice CRM Online tenant.
-  audience: Developer    # reader audience Developer | Consultant so.topic: tutorial     # tutorial | how-to-guide | architecture
+  audience: Developer    # reader audience Developer | Consultant
+  topic: tutorial     # tutorial | how-to-guide | architecture
-  so.date: 03/13/2022    # created / updated date
+  date: 03/13/2022    # created / updated date
   level: Intermediate    # intended user level

 items: